Jim’s Original in Chicago: Polish Sausage and Pork Chop

 The famous Polish Sausage

-The pork and beef sausage, grilled on a flat top grill to perfection, had just the right amount of crunch and bite.
-The oversized sausage had a wonderful smoky flavor with the perfect amount of oily, greasy goodness.
-Each bite was juicy.
-Quality was important and it showed.
-Jim’s has been using the same distributor for decades which has ensured a consistent product.
+The pork and beef sausage, grilled to perfection on a flat-top grill, had just the right amount of crunch and bite.
+The oversized sausage had a wonderful smoky flavor with the perfect oily, greasy goodness.

 Bringing the sandwich together was a thin layer of yellow mustard.
 The yellow mustard was, well, just simple yellow mustard.
 The tangy mustard complemented the rich and smoky sausage and sweet onions.